timemeansalot/SourceFiles/hexo-site/source/_posts/macos-develop.md

      In MacOS, you can use `/usr/libexec/java_home` command to show the correct `JAVA_HOME` path.

 2. mill: Chisel build tool, faster than sbt, but takes more disk space, using `brew install mill` to install mill.
    After installation, you can use `mill version` to check if mill is correctly installed.
+There are many ways to install mill on mac.
+   - `brew install mill`, this will install the latest version of mill
+   - `sh -c "curl -L https://github.com/com-lihaoyi/mill/releases/download/0.9.8/0.9.8 > /usr/local/bin/mill && chmod +x /usr/local/bin/mill"`,
+      this will install mill version 0.9.8, it's the mill version used by **XiangShan** group.

 3. follow [chisel-bootcamp guide](https://github.com/freechipsproject/chisel-bootcamp/blob/master/Install.md) to install jupyter and scala kernel for python.